-2. Requirements for the Physics Major 1
+2. Description of the Physics Major

-The physics major consists of a minimum of 11 courses, usually five core courses, at least four electives, and two courses of research during the senior year.
-Students should be aware that most physics courses have mathematics corequisites and/or prerequisites, as listed in the course description.
-Courses above the 200-level typically require a facility with multivariate calculus.
+The physics major consists of a minimum of 11 courses, including five core courses, at least four electives, and two courses of research during the senior year.
+Students should be aware that most physics courses have mathematics corequisites and/or prerequisites as listed in the course description (such as MATH 170, 171, or 270).
+Physics courses above the 200-level typically require a facility with multivariate calculus (MATH 171).